 Archive for the ‘Uncategorized’ Category

-Here are those terms: Read the rest of this entry »
+From a note sent to the PNAS media list Friday: Read the rest of this entry »

 Embargo Watch readers may recall a few episodes over the years involving the U.S. Food and Drug Adminstration (FDA), in which the agency tried to turn reporters into stenographers.
 In 2011 and 2014, journalists were required to agree not to speak to any outside sources before an embargo lifted, if they wanted access to the information ahead of time.

 The 2011 incident made me a little, well, let’s say outraged, and the Association of Health Care Journalists, on whose board I’ve sat since 2002, wrote a letter to the FDA about the policy.
 The FDA reversed itself, which I cheered.
 But they went back to their old tricks in 2014, this time ending up on the radar of the New York Times’ public editor, Margaret Sullivan.

 Despite the frustration and publicity, the FDA doesn’t seem to have made any changes.
 And in the new issue of Scientific American, my New York University Institute of Journalism colleague Charles Seife reveals Read the rest of this entry »

 Motherboard loses embargoed access following Science break — which came on heels of previous probation